Redmond O'Hanlon (outlaw): Henry St. John

 In one such letter, Rev. Power wrote, "Their chief Redmond O'Hanlon is described as a cunning, dangerous fellow, who, though proclaimed an outlaw along with the rest of his crew and sums of money on their heads, yet he reigns and keeps in subjection so far that is credibly reported, he raises more in a year by contribution than the King's Land, Taxes, and Chimney-Money come to; and thereby is enabled to bribe Clerks and Officers, if not their masters, and makes all to much truckle for him."

+In retaliation for Henry St John's assassination, a proclamation was issued by King Charles' Viceroy, the Duke of Ormond, who ordered that the actions of the Tories were to be visited upon the, "wives, fathers, mothers, brothers, and sisters of such of them as shall be out on their keeping, that is not amenable to law and committing them to close prison, until such outlaws shall be either killed or taken."
+As a result of the ensuing persecution, large numbers of Catholic refugees began fleeing to County Donegal.

 According to Ulster's oral tradition, Redmond O'Hanlon travelled to visit his family in Letterkenny, County Donegal, where they were prospering as merchants under the protection of the Chief of Clan O'Doherty and Sir John Conyngham, whose brother David had married Isabel O'Hanlon, the Count's sister.
-Redmond O'Hanlon remained as in Donegal as a guest at Letterkenny Castle until the heat died down over Henry St John's assassination.
+Redmond O'Hanlon remained in Donegal as a guest at Letterkenny Castle until the heat died down over Henry St John's assassination.
 According to legend, he also had a dalliance with Sir John's daughter.
 At the conclusion of his visit, O'Hanlon was escorted back to Armagh, under the protection of an armed guard of Sir John Conyngham's men.

+After Rev. Power's funeral sermon, Henry St John was buried in his family vault, which lay right in front of the pulpit of Ballymore Parish Church of St. Mark in Tandragee.
+According to the local oral tradition, when the St John vault was opened for his interment, the body of Henry St John's daughter, who had predeceased him, was found out of her coffin and lying at the vault entrance, having, it is believed, been buried alive and then died while trying in vain to escape her tomb.
+In 1812, the St John vault was reopened and in a box was found a paper sealed in a bottle which read, "This box contains the bones of Henry St. John Esq., Lord of this manor of Ballymore and of his daughter.
+He rebuilt the church of Tandragee and built this vault."